 Apple iPad Pro 11″ Review

-The Apple iPad Pro 11 inch is the little brother to the 12.9 inch model.
-It’s got the same A12X advanced chip, a 12MP camera, 4K video recording, and 2nd-generation Apple Pencil that the 12.9” is fitted with.
+The Apple iPad Pro 11-inch is the little brother to the 12.9-inch model.
+It’s got the same M1 chip, a 12MP camera, 4K video recording, and 2nd-generation Apple Pencil that the 12.9” is fitted with.

-The iPad has 10 hours of battery life and can be used on the go, whether you are at work, or on a plane.
+The iPad has all-day battery life and can be used on the go, whether you are at work, or on a plane.
 It works great, both stood on a desktop or for portable use.
-The storage size options range from 64GB to 1TB which is quite a feat for a tablet, and the Wi-Fi / LTE options make it great for on-the-go use as well.
+The storage size options range from 128GB to 2TB which is quite a feat for a tablet, and the Wi-Fi / LTE options make it great for on-the-go use as well.

 It’s a great secondary option if the 12.9” iPad Pro isn’t for you, and will do all the same with just about as good performance.
 Leaving you stress-free and ready to get creative.